quicwg/ops-drafts/draft-kuehlewind-quic-appman.md

 Especially, QUIC does not rely on duplicated ACKs, making it more tolerant of packet re-ordering.

+[EDITOR'S NOTE: packet numbers could be skipped; name cases where this is proposed and advise to monitor average link loss rate and disregard overly high loss rates]

+[EDITORS'S NOTE: Also for multipath: would packet number be shared in this case?]

 ## Stateful Treatment of QUIC Traffic {#statefulness}

 Stateful network devices such as firewalls use exposed header information to